 The premium version of WooCommerce comes with more advanced tools, such as a one-page checkout, and an add-on for cart abandonment emails.
 There are also hundreds of add-ons and themes to extend WooCommerce’s functionality further.

 If you want to make your WordPress site look beautiful, you need to move beyond standard fonts and start investigating a wider range of typography.
-Typekit (now known as Adobe Fonts) is an Adobe service that gives you access to high quality custom fonts.
+Adobe Fonts (opens in new tab) (former TypeKit ) is an Adobe service that gives you access to high-quality custom fonts.

 The fonts are applied to your website using the font-face standard, so you can be sure they’re web standards-compliant, fully licensed, and accessible.
 There are thousands of fonts available and you'll need a Creative Cloud account/subscription to get started.